umeshsakinala/MrMrs/README.md

 ![JavaScript](https://img.shields.io/badge/frontend-javascript-yellow.svg?logo=javascript&style=flat-square)

 ## Feature in this Website ?
-- Generates the Celebration confetti onclik in the website.
+- Generates the Celebration confetti using on click in the website.
 It excldes the first click.

 ![MrMrs](Preview.png)